Hiring

 Quick Answer

 The median Chief of Staff salary in 2026 is $199,000.
-Based on our analysis of 52 job postings, this role typically ranges from $165,000 at the 25th percentile to $220,000 at the 75th percentile.
-These figures reflect current compensation trends across various companies and locations.
+Based on our data from 52 specific job postings, this role typically ranges from $165,000 at the 25th percentile to $220,000 at the 75th percentile.
+These figures reflect current compensation trends across companies from seed-stage startups to established public companies, influenced by location and scope.

 What Does a Chief of Staff Make in 2026?

-Based on our proprietary database, which scrapes over 200,000+ real job postings from company career pages, the median salary for a Chief of Staff in 2026 is $199,000.
+Based on our proprietary Atlas platform, which includes a database of over 900,000 candidate profiles with semantic matching and data from 200,000+ real job postings scraped directly from company career pages, the median salary for a Chief of Staff in 2026 is $199,000.
 Our analysis, drawn from 52 specific Chief of Staff job postings, shows significant variation depending on factors like company stage, location, and the specific scope of responsibilities.

 Here's the breakdown of Chief of Staff compensation:

 The range from $165,000 to $220,000 accounts for differences in required experience, the size and complexity of the organization, and whether the role supports a CEO, a C-level executive, or a functional leader.
-A Chief of Staff at a smaller, earlier-stage company might fall closer to the 25th percentile, while a seasoned professional supporting a CEO at a larger, high-growth public company would command a salary closer to the 75th percentile or higher.
+A Chief of Staff at a smaller, seed-stage startup, often one of our 100+ active startup clients, might fall closer to the 25th percentile.
+In contrast, a seasoned professional supporting a CEO at a larger, high-growth public company like Palantir or Grindr would command a salary closer to the 75th percentile or higher.

 Chief of Staff Salary by Location